Logout

 Building Enterprise Resilience

-Our enterprise resilience process is aligned with Disaster Recovery Institute International and Business Continuity Institute recommendations and aims to equip Walmart's business units to respond to business disruptions and crises in an efficient and cohesive manner.
-Our Enterprise Resilience Planning team, part of the Global Emergency Management team, facilitates this process by engaging with and training business units to implement and update business continuity and crisis plans.
+Our enterprise resilience process aims to equip Walmart's business units to respond to business disruptions and crises in an efficient and cohesive manner.
+The GEM team facilitates these efforts by engaging with and training business units to implement and update business continuity and crisis plans.
+We regularly test our crisis/incident management plans through mock scenarios and tabletop exercises; these exercises help us learn and identify improvements that we integrate into our plans.

-Disaster: Woman working in EOC
+Woman working in EOC providing Disaster Support

 Disaster Preparation for Associates

-• Walmart offers online training and resources to associates on how to create a personal emergency plan, which guides associates through exercises including how to set up communication plans, build an emergency supplies kit, and set a family meeting place.
+Walmart also offers training and resources to help associates prepare themselves and their families for emergency or crisis situations.
+For example, we offer online training and resources on how to create a personal emergency plan, which includes establishing communication plans, building an emergency supplies kit, and setting a family meeting place.

-Disaster Preparation for Customers
+Disaster Preparation for Customers and Members

 • Pre-shipping truckloads of water and other needed products to stores and clubs